 Step 4: Add prospects to your campaign

-As you scroll down below the email sequence, you'll see the Prospects section.
+Scrolling down below the email sequence, you'll see the Prospects section.
 There are three options for adding prospects to your campaign:

-A) Import – if you have a long list of prospects, collected in a spreadsheet (CSV, XLS or XLSX file).
+A) Import – if you have a long list of prospects, collected in a spreadsheet (CSV, XLS, or XLSX file).

 Prepare your spreadsheet.
 It should contain at least a column with email addresses.
-1. There should also be some columns that will correspond to fields in Woodpecker (such as First Name, Company or Website); this is not required but recommended – the better the database, the greater your options for personalizing your emails.
-Next, save your spreadsheet to file in CSV, XLS or XLSX format (when saving, make sure you have UTF-8 encoding selected).
+1. There should also be some columns that will correspond to fields in Woodpecker (such as First Name, Company, or Website); this is not required but recommended – the better the database, the greater your options for personalizing your emails.
+Next, save your spreadsheet to file in CSV, XLS, or XLSX format (when saving, make sure you have UTF-8 encoding selected).